Hybanos/TOP25-GEMM/report/report.typ

     });
 ```

-Note the `i_lim` and `j_lim` variables used to compute the last range of values and not go over the matrix bounds.
+Note the `i_lim` and `j_lim` variables used to compute the last range of values without going over the matrix bounds.

 A few other things change in the code; We define `constexpr const int BLOCK_SIZE = 10;` to manage the size of our 2D stencil, and we set